Thiazyl fluoride

 Thiazyl fluoride is a compound with the chemical formula NSF|auto=1.
-It is a colourless, pungent gas at room temperature and condenses to a pale yellow liquid at 0.4 °C. Along with thiazyl trifluoride, NSF3, it is an important precursor to sulfur-nitrogen-fluorine compounds.
-It is notable for its extreme hygroscopicity.
+It is a colourless, pungent gas at room temperature and condenses to a pale yellow liquid at 0.4 °C. Along with thiazyl trifluoride, NSF3, it is a precursor to sulfur-nitrogen-fluorine compounds.

 Synthesis

-Thiazyl fluoride can be synthesized by various methods, such as fluorination of tetrasulfur tetranitride with silver(II) fluoride or mercuric fluoride.
-It can be purified by vacuum distillation.
-However, because this synthetic pathway yields numerous side-products, an alternative approach is the reaction of imino(triphenyl)phosphines with sulfur tetrafluoride by cleavage of the bond to form sulfur difluoride imides and triphenyldifluorophosphorane.
+Thiazyl fluoride can be synthesized by the reaction of imino(triphenyl)phosphines with sulfur tetrafluoride by cleavage of the bond to form sulfur difluoride imides and triphenyldifluorophosphorane.
 These products readily decompose yielding thiazyl fluoride.
+Another method is fluorination of tetrasulfur tetranitride with silver(II) fluoride or mercuric fluoride followed by vacuum distillation.
+This method, however, yields numerous side-products.

 For synthesis on a preparative scale, the decomposition of compounds already containing the moiety is commonly used:

 Reactivity

 Reactions with electrophiles and Lewis acids

 Lewis acids remove fluoride to afford thiazyl salts: